 Making Progress on your App

-If you’re having trouble resolving an error, ask for help via the Chat button in Dropsource for premium project support, or post a question on the forum for community help.
+If you’re having trouble resolving an error, you can access help via the Help button in the editor.

 When your project is free from errors you will see an empty list and can continue developing and testing your app.